lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 checksum can be elided by the compressor and re-computed by the decompressor when an upper layer guarantees the integrity of the UDP payload and pseudo-header.
 A specific example of this is
-when a Message Integrity Check (MIC) protects the compressed message between the compressor that elides the UDP checksum and the decompressor that computes it, with a strength that is identical or better to
+when a Message Integrity Check protects the compressed message between the compressor that elides the UDP checksum and the decompressor that computes it, with a strength that is identical or better to